 Falls are the most common cause of injuries and visits to hospital in every age group.

-You can help to keep your child safe by watching the new skills she’s learning, and the new places she can reach – and then adjusting your home.
+You can help to keep your child safe by watching the new skills they’re learning, and the new places they can reach – and then adjusting your home.
 For example:

 - When your child starts crawling, install safety guards across entries to stairs and balconies.
 And you still need to supervise your child on stairs and balconies.

 - When your child starts climbing, lock windows – particularly upper-storey windows – restrict window openings, or shield them with firmly attached window guards.
 This will stop your child climbing out and falling.